 What is dry-fried?
 Dry-fried in Mandarin 乾炒 (Gān chǎo) means to stir-fry without added liquid and oil.
 This is a method to reduce the liquid content often found in vegetables in order to create a light and crisp texture without deep-frying.

-You know what I’m talking about – the crisp and slightly-blistered texture when you bite into that delicious plate of stir-fried green beans at your favorite Chinese restaurants.
+You know what I’m talking about – the crisp and slightly blistered texture when you bite into that delicious plate of stir-fried green beans at your favorite Chinese restaurant.

 Here’s how we use a less oily way to recreate that crispy blistered texture:

 Pat-dry the green beans and dice to 2-inch lengths before adding them to the skillet.
-Keep scooping and stir-frying the green beans during dry-fry process and make sure each bean has a chance to be in contact with the well heated skillet /hot surface until you see the texture of the green beans get slightly crisp up and blistered.
+Keep scooping and stir-frying the green beans during the dry-fry process and make sure each bean has a chance to be in contact with the well-heated skillet /hot surface until you see the texture of the green beans get slightly crisp up and blistered.

 Pay attention to the stovetop heat – if the beans seem to get blistered too quickly, lower the heat a bit and vice versa.
-This is the key to achieving that delicious Paleo Sichuan Dry-Fried Green Beans texture without frying. ❤️Learn how to make easy Sichuan Dry-Fried Green Beans with IHeartUmami !Click To Tweet
+This is the key to achieving that delicious Paleo Sichuan Dry-Fried Green Bean texture without frying. ❤️

 Blistered Green Beans & Crispy Minced Pork – Paleo Sichuan Dry-Fried Green Beans

 Green beans are the main star of this dish.
 In some instances, this dish could go completely without the pork mince and make it vegetarian-friendly.
 If, however, you’d like to add more flavor and protein to your meal and serve this dish as a main, use pork mince sparingly.